dart-lang/language/working/333 - shared memory multithreading/proposal.md

 shared via `SharedArrayBuffer`).
 However there is a Stage 1 TC-39 proposal [JavaScript Structs: Fixed Layout Objects and Some Synchronization Primitives](https://github.com/tc39/proposal-structs) which introduces the concept of _struct_ - fixed shape mutable object which can be shared between different workers.
-Structs are very similar to `Shareable` objects I propose, however they can't have any methods associated with them.
+Structs can't have any methods associated with them.
 This makes structs unsuitable for representing arbitrary Dart classes - which usually have methods associated with them.

 Wasm GC does not have a well defined concurrency story, but a [shared-everything-threads](https://github.com/WebAssembly/shared-everything-threads/pull/23)